Need help migrate Redmine 1.3.2.stable (MySQL)

 files folder from inside the old Redmine installation as well - it contains all attachments / documents.

-RE: Need help migrate Redmine 1.3.2.stable (MySQL) / PROBLEM SOLVED! - Added by Bernhard Schulz 2 months ago
+RE: Need help migrate Redmine 1.3.2.stable (MySQL) / PROBLEM SOLVED! - Added by Bernhard Schulz about 4 years ago

 Thank you Andriy!